Dan-Nassirharand/dan.slidev/makefiles/rules.md

 # Adding Dependencies

-- Dependencies do not have to be added when a rule is defined and can be added before or after a rule is defined
+- Dependencies can be added after a rule is defined

 ::left::
 ```makefile